SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/email-address-policies/eap-procedures.md

 4. Repeat the previous steps to configure more filters.
 Note that multiple properties use the **and** operator.
 For example, "Department equals Sales and Company equals Contoso".

-- **Preview recipients the policy applies to** When you click this setting, a **Preview** dialog appears that shows you the recipients that are identified by the filters you configured.
+- **Preview recipients the policy applies to**: When you click this setting, a **Preview** dialog appears that shows you the recipients that are identified by the filters you configured.

  **Notes**: